WireGuard/wireguard-windows/README.md

 ### Building on Windows

-The build script will take care of downloading (without verification) and installing Go 1.12 and Mingw.
+The build script will take care of downloading (without verification) and installing Go 1.12, Mingw, and Patch.

 ```
 C:\Projects> git clone https://git.zx2c4.com/wireguard-windows